chengkuangan/Containers/etcd-backup/README.md

             app: etcd-backup
             app-group: etcd-backup
     spec:
-        # Change the schedule here
+        # Change the schedule here.
+This is with timezone set to UTC+0:00
         schedule: "0 0 * * *"
         jobTemplate:
     ...